 The state’s vaccine mandate will follow the federal Food and Drug Administration’s full approval of the Covid vaccine for each age group and is expected to go into effect in July 2022.

 Currently, only the Pfizer vaccine is fully approved for people 16 and older.
 The Pfizer vaccine also has emergency authorization for use in children aged 12-16.
 LA Unified, West Contra Costa Unified, Oakland Unified and others adopted even stricter timelines.

 Oakland Unified pushed back its deadline from Jan.
 1 to Jan.
-31, after only 60% of the district’s students 12 and older — about 6,000 — were fully vaccinated by Dec.
+31, after only 60% of the district’s students 12 and older — about 6,000 — were confirmed to be fully vaccinated by Dec.
 1, Oaklandside reported.
 On Jan.
 26, it pushed the deadline back again to Aug.
 1, since only 70% of the district’s eligible students verified their vaccine status.

 Sacramento City Unified’s deadline was Nov.
 30, but less than 30% of students reported their vaccine status by then.
 The district will give students until Feb.
 1 to get vaccinated or be assigned to independent study.

 California Department of Public Health officials said they will be working with local health departments and districts throughout the state to ramp up student vaccinations in the coming months.

 “We are hopeful many families will see the benefits of vaccination and move forward with the decision to get their children protected against this deadly virus,” CDPH officials said via email.

 Gov. Gavin Newsom’s office said it is “closely monitoring” the vaccine mandates of districts that adopted stricter timelines than the state’s.
 Newsom’s office also decried the attempt by anti-vaccination groups to “politicize” the vaccine and the virus.